StuartCox3107/meetings-reimagined/README.md

 ## Future goals

-It would be great in the future for users to be able to make actual bookings through the site and also to incorporate a dynamic pricing model.
+It would be great in the future for users to be able to make actual bookings through the site, and also to incorporate a dynamic pricing model.

 For a live site taking bookings a "Chat with us" opportunity would be desired.